janyousssef/Fintech-3al2ad/README.md

 - [ ] System should have users.
 - [ ] System should allow user to pay for a card.
 - [ ] User should be able to return unused cards.
+- [ ] System should support recurring billing for subscription-based services.
-- [ ] System should store transaction data in a database.
+- [ ] System should persisit all data in a database.
 - [ ] System should integrate with telecom service.
 - [ ] System should provide statistics about transactions.
 - [ ] User should be able to view his own statistics.
 - [ ] Admin should be able to view all statistics.
 - [ ] Users should be able to view their transaction history.
 - [ ] Priviledged endpoints should be secured with Spring Security.
-- [ ] test

 ## Technologies
 - Spring boot (Web, JPA, Security, Actuator)